saifltr/ESTECO_TDD/README.md

 ## Workflow
+I have 3 branches on this repo as follows

+-**main-app**: It is the main branch to merge all the features to be be publishes on production branch

+I created another 2 branches to develop 2 features seperatly that is creating an **add() function** and **multiply() function** seperatly as a feature

+-**feature/addString**: I created this branch to develop add function seperately and to test it

+-**feature/multiplyString**: I created this branch to develop and test the multiply function alongside the add function in it which is finally merged to main branch

 So to understand how actually it works i have created gradle file to check the test cases everytime a new feature is added